Keeping Children Safe

 - Improper lap belt position

-These kinds of misuses of car seats can reduce the effectiveness of the seat in the event of the crash and lead to injury or death.
-Find out more information on child car seat safety here.
+Misusing car seats can reduce the effectiveness of the seat in the event of the crash and lead to injury or death.
+Learn how to properly choose and install a car seat.

 NJ Programs that Strengthen Families and Prevent Child Abuse and Neglect